ripreal/V8LogScanner/README.md

 ## Running built-in console application

-If you want to run the V8 Log Scanner as console application on your local machine download a executable .jar library located in [project repository](https://github.com/ripreal/V8LogScanner/tree/master/repo/org/v8LogScanner/v8LogScanner/1.0).
+If you want just to run the V8 Log Scanner as console application on your local machine all you need are the Java SE 1.8 Environment and a executable .jar library located in [project repository](https://github.com/ripreal/V8LogScanner/tree/master/v8LogScanner_release).
+Just for convenience i put inside the repo a several *.cmd and *.bat files for running on windows.

 ## Using in own projects